ohollmen/docker-imager/README.md

   - **image** - image name to use for docker `-t` parameter as build command is documented in Dockerfile
   - **vertag** - Version tag for image being created (e.g. `"1.0.1"`)
-  - **dockerfname** - Dockerfile custom naming (e.g. `"Dockerfile.ubu18"`. defaults plainly to Dockerfile) in case Dockerfiles for multiple images are created in same directory.
+  - **dockerfname** - Dockerfile custom naming (e.g. `"Dockerfile.ubu18"`. defaults plainly to "Dockerfile."+image) in case Dockerfiles for multiple images are created in same directory.
   - **remote** - Remote repository server URL (with optional sub-path components, but *no* image name components) for image push (e.g. "dockerimages.mycom.com/webservimg/")
 - Hints for docker runtime context
   - **uidgid** - Array of (2 items) uidnumber and gidnumber to run the image as